stallman-j/ekonomR/vignettes/fixed-effects-estimation.md

 ```

 **Make regression formulas**

-Now that we've our variables chosen, we can make our regression formulas:
+Now that we've chosen our variables, we can make our regression formulas:

 ``` r